API Security Testing

 GraphQL

-Introspection: { __schema { types { name } } } - should be disabled in prod.
+• Introspection. { __schema { types { name } } } should be disabled in production.
+If it answers, you've got the whole schema.

 gRPC